-The Journalism major is designed to teach students skills in written and verbal communication that will provide a foundation on which to build a career in writing or journalism.
-An emphasis will be placed on using journalism in Christian and secular media, as well as using skills in writing to fulfill the Great Commission.
+Students may choose any additional courses not taken above as general electives communication that will provide a foundation on which to build a career in writing or journalism.
+An emphasis will be placed on using journalism in Christian and secular media, as well as using skills in writing to fulfill the Great Com-mission.